rappdw/tsne-perf-test/README.md

-# Performance Comparision of A Number of Dimensionality Reduction Libraries
+# Performance Comparision of A Number of Dimension Reduction Libraries

 There are a number of alternatives to choose from when you need to [reduce dimensions of a large data set](https://www.youtube.com/watch?v=YPJQydzTLwQ) (for